LandViewer

 Result: AOI is completely covered with Mosaic comprised of six individual scenes.

 Conclusion: Prior to monitoring large areas, the user had to switch between several scenes or combine them manually into one, which was not an easy, as well as time-consuming task.
-Now, everything’s changed: just set your AOI and LandViewer will automatically merge the scenes into one image to fully cover your area of interest.
+Now, everything’s changed: just set your AOI and EOSDA LandViewer will automatically merge the scenes into one image to fully cover your area of interest.

 Use case 2 – Deforestation in Rondonia, Brazil